Creating the Perfect Author Website: A Step-by-Step Guide

 7. Promote Your Author Website

-Now that your website is up and running, it’s time to spread the word!
+Now that you’ve built your author website, it’s time to spread the word!
 Here are a few ways to promote your website:

 - Social media: Add your author website link to your social media profiles (or even post about it), just as Melissa McPhail has done in the above picture.